Robert Solow: Biography

-In 1941, Solow left the university and joined the U.S. Army.
+In 1942, Solow left the university and joined the U.S. Army.
 Because he was fluent in German, the Army put him on a task force whose primary purpose was to intercept, interpret, and send back German messages to base.
 He served briefly in North Africa and Sicily, and later in Italy until he was discharged in August 1945.
-Shortly after returning, he proceeded to marry his girlfriend, Barbara Lewis, whom he had been dating for six months.
+Shortly after returning, he proceeded to marry his girlfriend, Barbara Lewis (died 2014), whom he had been dating for six weeks.

-He returned to Harvard in 1945, and studied under Wassily Leontief.
+Solow returned to Harvard in 1945, and studied under Wassily Leontief.
 As Leontief's research assistant he produced the first set of capital-coefficients for the input–output model.
 Then he became interested in statistics and probability models.
 From 1949 to 1950, he spent a fellowship year at Columbia University to study statistics more intensively.
 During that year he also worked on his Ph.D. thesis, an exploratory attempt to model changes in the size distribution of wage income using interacting Markov processes for employment-unemployment and wage rates.

 In 1949, just before going off to Columbia, he was offered and accepted an assistant professorship in the Economics Department at Massachusetts Institute of Technology.
-At M.I.T. he taught courses in statistics and econometrics.
+At MIT he taught courses in statistics and econometrics.
 Solow's interest gradually changed to macroeconomics.
 For almost 40 years, Solow and Paul Samuelson worked together on many landmark theories: von Neumann growth theory (1953), theory of capital (1956), linear programming (1958) and the Phillips curve (1960).